seek-oss/evaporate/README.md

    (keys can be 127 characters max, values can be 255 characters max)
 1. (Optional) Files to upload to buckets created within previous stacks
 1. (Optional) A list of Capabilities needed by the stack, e.g., CAPABILITY_IAM
+1. (Optional) A deployment region that is used to override the default, e.g. us-east-1

 *NB:* The order of execution is determined based on stack output references.
 If there is a cyclic dependency within the stacks (e.g. stack2 references an